 As the table and the below chart show, Hawaii’s approval rates at the Initial Application came down steeply in 2010, and then criss-crossed the national average over the next few years, finishing 2021 slightly behind the national average.
 In 2021, Hawaii ranked 39th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have declined in Hawaii over the last few years they still are fairly close to the national average – only about 1 in 3 Initial Applications are approved.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Hawaii Reconsideration Approval Over Time

-As the table and the below chart indicate, Hawaii has, similar to Initial Applications, come down quite a bit since 2010 and is now slightly behind of the national average when it comes to approvals at the Reconsideration level.
-In 2020, Hawaii ranked 32nd in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, Hawaii has, similar to Initial Applications, come down quite a bit since 2011 and is now just slightly ahead of the national average when it comes to approvals at the Reconsideration level.
+In 2021, Hawaii ranked 31st in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue on to the next level, the Hearing.